-Professional athlete Bear Woods talk with THS players prior to the regional
+Professional athlete Bear Woods talks with THS players prior to the regional

 Softball season ends with pair of one-run losses